Glad8r/toy-editor/EXPORT_DATA_STRUCTURE.md

   // Timeline position
   startTime: number;    // Global start time in seconds (from SceneEditorCell.startTime)

+  // Track assignment (for multi-track support)
+  // Currently: All clips default to "track-1"
+  // Future: Clips can be assigned to different tracks for compositing trackId?: string;     // Track identifier (e.g., "track-1", "track-2")

   // Media reference
   mediaId: string;      // Reference to MediaNode.id (used to match with mediaFiles/mediaReferences)